BND Hamburger Icon

 TipTip

-It’s also important to get the volume correct.
-For most businesses, it should be loud enough that people can hear it but not so loud that it becomes their focus or requires them to shout to be heard.
+Getting the volume right is essential in sound marketing.
+It should be loud enough for people to hear but not so loud that it becomes their focus or requires them to shout to be heard.

-• Strings: Warmth, scale or scope; passionate, uplifting
+• Strings: Warmth, scale or scope; passionate and uplifting

 • Horns: Power, elegance, impact, importance, strength, honor, bravery and heroism